Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 * To view application and cluster logs through the {{site.data.keyword.loganalysisshort}} service, you must define one or more logging configurations in a cluster.
 Each configuration entry defines what log information is forwarded to the {{site.data.keyword.loganalysisshort}} service.
 For example, stdout and stderr log data is collected as soon as the pod is deployed.
 To forward these logs, you must define a logging configuration for a log source of type *container*.
 * When you define a logging configuration, you decide whether to send logs to the account domain or to a space domain. **Note:** Currently, the account domain has a limit search quota of 500MB per day, and you cannot store logs in Log Collection for long term storage.
 To be able to search larger logs, and to store logs in Log Collection, send your logs to a space domain.
 * When you define a logging configuration to send logs to the account domain, logs are forwarded to the account domain in the same Public region where the Dedicated {{site.data.keyword.containershort}} is running.

-    Clusters that are available in the US South region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the US South region.
+    Clusters that are available in the US South region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the US South region.</br>
-    Clusters that are available in the US East region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the US South region.
+    Clusters that are available in the US East region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the US South region. </br>
-    Clusters that are available in the German region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the German region.
+    Clusters that are available in the German region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the German region. </br>
-    Clusters that are available in the Sydney region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the Sydney region.
+    Clusters that are available in the Sydney region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the Sydney region. </br>
     Clusters that are available in the United Kingdom region, send logs to the {{site.data.keyword.loganalysisshort}} service that is available in the German region.